Eau Claire's 150th Birthday | The Sesquicentennial

 Eau Claire's Charter (Birth) Day: March 19, 2022!

 Today, the City of Eau Claire has a population of 68,886, earning the spot of the 8th largest city in the state of Wisconsin.
 Eau Claire continues to have a large economic presence in education as home to both University of Wisconsin-Eau Claire and Chippewa Valley Technical College.
-However, Eau Claire has also become the hub for many manufacturing plants, hospital systems and has over $1 billion in economic activity in agriculture.
+However, Eau Claire has also become the hub for many manufacturing plants and hospital systems and has over $1 billion in economic activity in agriculture.
 The City of Eau Claire’s mission and values are exemplified through beliefs in making Eau Claire a great city, belief in local government stewardship, belief in sustainability and belief in equity.

 3. Consider including a historical presentation at your events, or inviting a group of historians/reenactors to be a part of your event program.